AillisInc/ml_competition_platform/README.md

 ```

 #### About `METRICS_API_AUTH_KEY`
-- METRICS_API_AUTH_KEY is used for authorization with API server to calculate metrics
+- `METRICS_API_AUTH_KEY` is used for authorization with API server to calculate metrics
-- Therefore, in production environment, `METRICS_API_AUTH_KEY` value that cannot be easily guessed is recommended.
+- Therefore, in production environment, it is recommended to use `METRICS_API_AUTH_KEY` value that cannot be easily guessed.
 - `METRICS_API_AUTH_KEY` value should be matched to `API_KEY_TOKEN` value in API server

+### Build docker container with docker-compose
 ```bash
 $ docker-compose run web bundle install
 $ docker-compose run web rails db:setup